How to calculate relative formula mass

 Relative Formula Mass (RFM), also known as molar mass or molecular mass, is a term used in chemistry to denote the mass of a unit amount of a substance.
 It is a crucial concept in understanding the composition and properties of chemical compounds.

-See also How to charge amethyst
+See also How to disconnect bbq gas bottle

 The relative formula mass of a compound is calculated by summing up the atomic masses of all the elements present in the formula of the compound.
 Each element’s atomic mass is determined by the weighted average of the isotopes that make up that element.